PaulaMagdi0/React-Movie-App/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Please fork the repository and create a pull request.